-- a) Been issued a UEFA coaching licence by a UEFA member association, or - b) Started the required UEFA coaching diploma course to receive the required UEFA coaching diploma.
+- a) Been issued a UEFA coaching licence by DBU, or - b) Started the required UEFA coaching diploma course to receive the required "UEFA coaching licence".
 Simply registering for the required diploma course is not sufficient to meet this criterion.

 All qualified coaches must be duly registered with DBU.